-Please provide a description of the proposed design to establish a Juvenile Assessment Center in New Orleans.
+Please provide a description of the proposed design and approach to technical assistance to establish a Juvenile Assessment Center in New Orleans.
 Please include a description of the process to engage relevant stakeholders in the design, planning, and implementation process.

-- A. Identify the proposed program duration.
-Include a timeline for project planning and implementation, including key milestones. - B. Please include a description of your plan to allocate prevention and intervention funding through a competitive process.
+A. Identify the proposed program duration.
+Include a timeline for project planning and implementation, including key milestones.